|The village of Ganges, BC, is located in about the middle of Salt Spring

 below the water near Salt Spring Island.

-The Landmark Mural was painted by Amarah K. Gabriel and Timothy Hume of
+The Landmark Mural was painted by Amarah K. Gabriel and Timothy Hume of The Art Angels.

 |The Farmer's Market on Saturday mornings is a great place to meet local artists, crafts people and

 vegetable growers.
 There are three gas stations, two large grocery stores, eight art galleries, two banks and a

 credit union, and dozens of other businesses right in Ganges.
 Two companies have scheduled float-plane service to

 Vancouver, and a water taxi company with scheduled service to Galiano and Mayne Islands as well as 24 hour